RedBird96/blind-arbitrage/readme.md

 The tool requires a private key for signing transactions.
 Make sure you don't share your private key or .env file with anyone or commit it to a public repository.

 ### Contributing, improvements, and further work
 Contributions are welcome!
-If you'd like to contribute to this project, feel free to open a pull request. `simple-blind-arbitrage` is a starting point that can be extended to encompass other MEV strategies.
+If you'd like to contribute to this project, feel free to open a pull request. `blind-arbitrage` is a starting point that can be extended to encompass other MEV strategies.
 Here are a few improvements we would like to see:
 - Extending the bot to arb across more pools than two.
-- Using a [specialized smart contract to more efficiently query the chain](https://github.com/flashbots/simple-arbitrage/blob/master/contracts/UniswapFlashQuery.sol) for information.
+- Using a [specialized smart contract to more efficiently query the chain](https://github.com/username/arbitrage/blob/master/contracts/UniswapFlashQuery.sol) for information.
 All the calls made off-chain can in theory be replaced with a single call.
 - Loading all Uniswap v2 pairs upfront instead of checking for them at runtime.
 - Using flashloans instead of relying on upfront capital.
 - Checking for pools from other Uniswap v2 forks beyond Uniswap and Sushiswap.